 Ozhaino Albies, SS, Atlanta Braves (ESPN: unowned; CBS: 2 per cent): Dynasty league owners should be keeping their eyes on this youngster as he brings some serious top-end talent to a Braves’ system that has been gutted in recent years.
 As one of the youngest players in the Sally League, Albies is turning plenty of heads.

 Eric Sogard, 2B, Oakland Athletics (ESPN: unowned; CBS: 1 per cent): Sogard hasn’t hit particularly well this season, but if Ben Zobrist’s injury is serious, he’ll get a chance to be useful.

 Roberto Perez, C, Cleveland Indians (ESPN: 0.9 per cent; CBS: 12 per cent): With Yan Gomes out for the next 5-to-7 weeks, Perez is going to get a long look.
 On Saturday, Perez showed what he can do with three hits, including a homer.

 Kevin Plawecki, C, New York Mets (ESPN: unowned; CBS: 5 per cent): The injury bug has once again bit Travis d’Arnaud (busted hand), clearing a path for top prospect Plawecki to make his MLB debut.

 Now it’s your turn.
-Let us know in the comments below who you see gaining in Fantasy value and who’s sliding.
+Let us know in the comments below who your favourite Fantasy baseball waiver wire pick of the week is.

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
 EST for RotoRob Fantasy Baseball Weekly Podcast on Blogtalkradio as we entertain and edify you for an hour or more each week.
-This week, RotoRob is joined by Joel Henard of the Fantasy Insiders.
+This week our guest is Tim McLeod from Pattonandco.com.
 Tune in here.